-Adaptations in educational technologyhave enabled online programs to be better suited than ever for 21st-century learning.
-Built-in cameras and microphones in our computers, the ability to quickly and easily watchvideo, “Web 2.0” structures that allow for discussions and exams – these are all basic technologies that most people have access to, and the best online master’s degree programs put these technologies to good use.
+Adaptations in educational technology have enabled online programs to be better suited than ever for 21st-century learning.
+Built-in cameras and microphones in our computers, the ability to quickly and easily watch video, “Web 2.0” structures that allow for discussions and exams – these are all basic technologies that most people have access to, and the best online teaching degree programs put these technologies to good use.

 Secondary Education Earning your MAT in secondary education (also referred to as adolescent education) prepares students to become a middle school teacher or a high school teacher in a grade 7–12 classroom and provides foundational coursework in teaching methods, student learning styles and education issues such as linguistic and cultural diversity.

-English concentration: Curriculum focuses on both English language and literature, in addition to educational theory and practice.
-Coursework includes classes on writing, studies in criticism and theory, American and British literature, literacy development and English Language Learners (ELL).
+English concentration: Coursework includes classes on writing, studies in criticism and theory, American and British literature, literacy development and English Language Learners (ELL).

-Social studies concentration: Curriculum focuses on both U.S. and world history, as well as educational theory and practice.
-Coursework includes classes on economics, western civilization, American government, sociology, foundations of education and teaching social studies.
+Social studies concentration: Coursework includes classes on economics, western civilization, American government, sociology, foundations of education and teaching social studies.
 Schools may offer additional areas of specialization such as economics, marketing or business education.

 Science concentration: Curriculum may focus on general science studies or may be broken into specific content areas such as biology, earth science or physics.
 Coursework includes classes on literacy across content areas, adolescent development and courses focusing on specific content areas.

-Mathematics concentration: Curriculum focuses on mathematical theory, practice and applications alongside educational pedagogy and teaching methods.
-Coursework includes classes on the history of mathematics, calculus, probability, differential equations, foundations of education and educational technology.
+Mathematics concentration: Coursework includes classes on the history of mathematics, calculus, probability, differential equations, foundations of education and educational technology.

-Special Education Obtaining a MAT degree in Special Education prepares prospective teachers to provide instruction specifically designed for students with disabilities and to work within a number of educational settings.
-While the majority of schools offer MAT degree programs specifically geared toward a Master in Special Education, there are also programs, such as our partner USC Rossier Online, that offer special education credentials — degree extensions and/or certificates that new and experienced teachers can add onto their existing teaching licensure.
-The curriculum focus for special education MAT programs is dependent on your area of study.
-Available special education programs include learning disabilities, behavior disorders and teacher of the deaf/hard of hearing.
-Contact your desired college or university to find out more about their available special education programs and concentration areas.
+Obtaining a MAT degree in Special Education prepares prospective teachers to provide instruction specifically designed for students with disabilities and to work within a number of educational settings.
+While the majority of schools offer MAT degree programs specifically geared toward a Master in Special Education, there are also programs, such as our partner USC Rossier, that offer special education credentials — degree extensions and/or certificates that new and experienced teachers can add onto their existing teaching licensure.

-Gifted Education Earning an advanced degree in gifted education prepares teachers to provide instruction specifically designed for talented and gifted (TAG) students.
+Earning an advanced degree in gifted education prepares teachers to provide instruction specifically designed for talented and gifted (TAG) students.
 While there is no standard definition of what constitutes a TAG student, the academic label of “gifted” identifies students with an above average intellectual ability, aptitude or competence.
 Similar to special education programs, most schools offer an option of obtaining your gifted education credentials, which allows new and experienced teachers to add a certificate in TAG onto their existing teaching licensure.
-Gifted education coursework focuses on political and academic issues of TAG students and differentiated instruction.

 The curriculum of an online MAT is nearly identical to that of a traditional MAT program pursued on campus.
-MAT coursework focuses on grade level and subject area, including multiple subject certification for elementary education degrees and/or subject-specific certification (like the concentration areas listed above)
+Coursework in an online teaching degree program focuses on grade level and subject area, including multiple subject certification for elementary education degrees and/or subject-specific certification (like the concentration areas listed above)

 A Master of Arts in Teaching degree equips students with the foundational knowledge, hands-on field experience and teaching strategies to integrate the Common Core standards, improve student outcomes and be an effective and confident educator in any learning environment.
 Core classes explore: